Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models

 The prototype LLM-based smart home presented in Fig.~\ref{fig:prototype} and used in our empirical study above makes some remarkable strides towards addressing \textbf{RQ3.} However, as our empirical study shows, there are shortcomings of the na\"{i}ve approach that must be addressed.
 In this section, we propose Sasha, a \underline{s}m\underline{a}rter \underline{s}mart \underline{h}ome \underline{a}ssistant that improves the performance of LLMs in smart environments. \rfour{We are motivated by} \aeone{the need to improve response quality by (1)~reducing false positives, (2)~increasing the relevance of action plans, and (3)~providing input for user feedback to reduce subjectivity.
 Our empirical study revealed each of these as key factors in user satisfaction.}

-Sasha deconstructs the process of responding to user commands into \emph{iterative reasoning components} (Figure~\ref{fig:sasha}).
-Rather than creating an action plan in a single inference, Sasha reasons about the response in multiple steps and provides opportunities for user feedback at multiple points.
+Sasha deconstructs the process of responding to user commands into \emph{iterative reasoning components} (Fig.~\ref{fig:sasha}).
+Rather than creating an action plan in a single inference, Sasha reasons about the response in multiple steps.
 We assume the use of an \emph{instruction-tuned} model that has been fine-tuned to adhere to written instructions provided in prompts~\cite{wei2021finetuned} but is not fine-tuned for smart home tasks.
 Furthermore, we assume that the model exhibits high performance with \emph{chain of thought prompting}~\cite{wei2022chain}.
 Both are true of numerous models~\cite{chowdhery2022palm, brown2020language, thoppilan2022lamda, openai2023gpt4}.
-The two inputs to Sasha remain the same as in Section~\ref{feasibility-study}: an abstract user command and a template that describes the sensors and devices available.
+The two inputs to Sasha remain the same as in Section~\ref{feasibility-study}: a user command and a template that describes the sensors and devices available.
 We describe each component of Sasha's iterative reasoning in the following.